Content Overview

 If you store documents, investment property or securities documents in the safe-deposit box, the rental can be clamed as a deduction for income tax purposes.

-Safe-deposit boxes are sealed on the death of the holder.
-They generally cannot be opened once sealed without the presence of a representative of the local taxing authority.
+As a general matter, banks lock a safe deposit box when one of the renter's of the box dies.
+A locked-up safe deposit box is referred to as "sealed."
+A box which is sealed, cannot generally be opened without the presence of a representative of the local taxing authority.
 If you do not want your safe-deposit box to be sealed upon your death, consider using an entity such as a corporation to rent the box.
 Generally, safe-deposit boxes registered in a corporate name are not sealed upon the death of a principal.

 NOTE: